philippinespire/pire_lcwgs_data_processing/scripts/GenErode_wahab/README.md

 Missing files: $missing_files
 ```

 The file names of the downloaded genomes will be all of the text after the last forward slash (/) in the URLs.
 The file names of the downloaded genomes need to be changed to `Genus_species.fa.gz`.
 This can be done one at a time with a simple `mv` command.
 Alternatively you can edit the script `rename_genomes.sh` to do it all at once.
 You can edit this script with the information from your files `speciesnames.txt` and `filenames.txt`.
-If you have kept the species' names and their URLs in the same order, excluding the first line in `speciesnames.txt` that has your Genus_species, this should be a simple copy and paste.
+If you have kept the species names and their URLs in the same order, excluding the first line in `speciesnames.txt` that has your Genus_species, this should be a simple copy and paste.
 Then just add `mv` before the genome file names and `.fa.gz` at the end of each Genus_species.

 <details><summary>rename_genomes.sh</summary>